nanvel/blog/2017/11/trading.md

 Large drops in market price scare off parcipants invested in the trading instrument, causing them to sell their holdings and exacerbate the drop.

+Large traders may block large price advances by adding large fake sell limit orders.
+So they can make sure price will not rally intil they will have enough asset accumulated.

 Once asset has low liquidity and the large player accumulated enough asset, he can easily create a small pump, that can be picked up by the retail traders.
 There can be a positiove news to give a reason for the price increase.

 Large market rallies generate investor confidence, causing more participants to buy more, recursively causing larger rallies.